DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.backdoor-iam-user.md

+---
+title: Create an IAM Access Key on an IAM User
+---

 # Create an IAM Access Key on an IAM User

 Platform: AWS